johndunne2019/pands-problem-set/README.md

 **Further reading and references**
 * I wrote this program myself using some additional research and reading as outlined below:
-* In developing this program I used the math.sqrt function within the math module to calculate the square root of a number inputted by the user.I read about the math module and the math.sqrt function here: https://docs.python.org/3/library/math.html, https://www.ict.social/python/basics/importing-modules-and-the-math-module-in-python and https://www.tutorialspoint.com/python/number_sqrt.htm
+* In developing this program I used the math.sqrt function within the math module to calculate the square root of a number inputted by the user.
+I read about the math module and the math.sqrt function here: https://docs.python.org/3/library/math.html, https://www.ict.social/python/basics/importing-modules-and-the-math-module-in-python and https://www.tutorialspoint.com/python/number_sqrt.htm
 * I needed the output to be an approximation of the square root and so I used the round function to round the result of the math.sqrt calculation to one decimal place, I read about the round function here: https://www.programiz.com/python-programming/methods/built-in/round and https://www.w3schools.com/python/ref_func_round.asp
-* I changed the output to use f strings after watching the week 7 lecture video "fstrings" and also some additional reading here: https://realpython.com/python-f-strings/
+* I revisited this solution and changed the output to use formatted strings after watching the week 7 lecture video "fstrings": https://web.microsoftstream.com/video/521b97db-d935-4351-a748-77f044770f24 and also some additional reading here: https://realpython.com/python-f-strings/

 **8. Solution_8.py**

 This file contains my solution to problem 8 on the problem set.
 The program outputs todays date and time in the format - Monday, January 10th 2019 at 1:15pm.
 We covered the datetime module in the week 6 lecture "modules" and this was the starting point in creating my solution for this problem.
 In this program I have imported the datetime module and given it the shortened name dt.
 I used the today() function to return the local date and time set and I have asked for today to be printed as output using strftime. strftime is used to return a string representation of date and time which we studied in the week 6 lectures "modules".
 From the week 6 lecture on modules and my extra reading I learnt that the date output can be formatted using the strftime function.
 I used format tokens to format the output that is printed to the screen to have the week day and month printed in full etc. The format tokens I used in strftime were: %A - Weekday full, %B - month name in full, %d - day of the week, %Y- year in full, %H - hour, %M - minute and %p - AM/PM

 **Further reading and references**
-* I wrote this program myself using the example we covered in the week 6 lecture on modules as a starting point and completing additional research and reading online.
+* I wrote this program myself using the example we covered in the week 6 lecture on modules as a starting point: https://web.microsoftstream.com/video/b8925ffa-0cf5-4fff-bfb0-b4664f704879 and completing additional research and reading online.
-* We covered the datetime module in the week 6 lecture called "modules"
-* I completed additional reading on the datetime module here: https://docs.python.org/3/library/datetime.html
+* We covered the datetime module in the week 6 lecture called "modules": https://web.microsoftstream.com/video/b8925ffa-0cf5-4fff-bfb0-b4664f704879 and I completed additional reading on the datetime module here: https://docs.python.org/3/library/datetime.html
 * We also covered the strftime function in this week 6 lecture.
 I completed additional reading about strftime here: https://www.w3schools.com/python/python_datetime.asp and https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior
 * I read about format tokens to format the date output in strftime here: https://stackabuse.com/how-to-format-dates-in-python/ and http://strftime.org/
 * I used these format tokens to print the current date and time to the screen in the format requested in the problem